fuzzylogicxx/fuzzylogic/posts/do-i-need-to-care-about-ie-11.md

 ---
-title: Do I need to care about IE 11?
+title: Do I still need to care about IE 11?
 description: Do I need to care about IE 11?
 date: 2021-01-27T22:31:13.407Z
 mainImage.isAnchor: false